threatgrid/ctia/README.md

 your containers.
 You can also use _VirtualBox_ to modify the resources available to the VM that is running all of your containers.

-If you ever need to reset your entire dev environemnt, you can run `docker-compose` to rebuild all the containers from scratch:
+If you ever need to reset your entire dev environment, you can run `docker-compose` to rebuild all the containers from scratch:

 ```